Merit Scholarships

 *National Merit Finalist Deadline:

 In order to be eligible for the Northeastern National Merit Finalist Scholarship, National Merit Finalists must be admitted to Northeastern and should designate Northeastern University-Boston as their college choice (regardless of their enrollment opportunity) to the National Merit Scholarship Corporation (NMSC).
-To receive an updated scholarship prior to May 1, 2024, students must designate Northeastern as their college choice by the priority deadline of April 11, 2024.
-Finalists who list Northeastern after the priority deadline are eligible for the scholarship but are not guaranteed to receive notification of the scholarship from Northeastern prior to May 1, 2024.
+To receive an updated scholarship prior to May 1, 2026, students must designate Northeastern as their college choice by the priority deadline of April 9, 2026.
+Finalists who list Northeastern after the priority deadline but prior to August 1 are eligible for the scholarship; however, they are not guaranteed to receive notification of the scholarship from Northeastern prior to May 1, 2026.

 **National Recognition Program Scholar Deadline: